reframe-hpc/reframe/docs/manpage.rst

    Available values are the following:

    - ``all``: Flexible tests will be assigned as many tasks as needed in order to span over *all* the nodes of the node pool.
-   - ``idle``: Flexible tests will be assigned as many tasks as needed in order to span over the *idle* nodes of the node pool.
+   - ``STATE``: Flexible tests will be assigned as many tasks as needed in order to span over the nodes in state ``STATE``.
      Querying of the node state and submission of the test job are two separate steps not executed atomically.
-     It is therefore possible that the number of tasks assigned does not correspond to the actual idle nodes.
+     It is therefore possible that the number of tasks assigned does not correspond to the actual nodes in the given ``STATE``.

-     This is the default policy.

-   - ``maint``: Flexible tests will be assigned as many tasks as needed in order to span over the nodes of the node pool which are currently under maintenance.
+     The default policy is to use the ``IDLE`` state which conforms to Slurm's convention for idle nodes.
    - Any positive integer: Flexible tests will be assigned as many tasks as needed in order to span over the specified number of nodes from the node pool.

+   .. versionchanged:: 3.1
+      It is now possible to pass a string corresponding to the required state of the node to be considered for the flexible node allocation.

 ---------------------------------------
 Options controlling ReFrame environment